 As Southside Virginia continues to implement its plans to become a vibrant, knowledge-based economy, the Institute for Advanced Learning and Research will also expand its role as a leader in the region’s comeback.
 As Virginia Governor Timothy M. Kaine said, “The Institute is a great symbol of the vision and innovation that have been the hallmarks of Virginia for 400 years.
 In just a few short years, the Institute has become a critical driver of the economic revitalization occurring across Southside, and its importance to this region and to the entire Commonwealth will only continue to grow.”

 Kelly Fitzgerald, IT Specialist at IALR noted, “We saw AxisTV in action and then test-drove the system at InfoComm, which was probably the number one factor that helped us fine-tune our decision.”
 The Virginia Tech graduate and Danville native added, “It really catches the eye and looks and feels very high-tech.
-Right now we list daily events on our screens as well as current news.
-We have completed our integration project with Dean Evans and Associates’ EMS scheduling application.”
+Right now we show current news on our screens, as well as daily events pulled from data integration with our EMS scheduling application.”

 Fitzgerald is the go-to person when someone wants to display information on the system.
 “They conceptualize the basics of what they want and email it to me.
-Then I design it as an image file, usually using PhotoShop or PowerPoint, and email it back to them for review,” she said.
+Then I design it and email it back to them for review,” she said.